CircuitSamurai/WarriorAI-Python-/README.md

 matplotlib/ – The Brush of the Sensei
 Visualizations that capture patterns and trends.
 Line plots, bar charts, scatter plots, histograms, and multi-plot grids teach me how to convey meaning with clarity.

+fastapi/ – The Gateway of the Samurai
+Building APIs with speed and precision.
+FastAPI allows the samurai to expose their data creations to the outside world—turning logic into services, models into endpoints, and insights into interactive experiences.
+Here I train to wield async operations, dependency injections, and powerful documentation tools like OpenAPI and Swagger UI.